 d.
-The brigade or battalion S1 will ensure that all deploying citizen Soldiers have an opportunity to fill out and submit Standard Form (SF) 76 (Registration and Absentee Ballot Request - Federal Post Card Application) so that the voting registrars back home will know where to send absentee ballots during the deployment.
+The brigade or battalion S1 will ensure that all deploying citizen Soldiers have an opportunity to fill out and submit Standard Form (SF) 76 (Voter Registration and Absentee Ballot Request: Federal Post Card Application (FPCA)) so that the voting registrars back home will know where to send absentee ballots during the deployment.

-e.
-The brigade or battalion S1 will perform appropriate checks to ensure that Soldiers process correctly.
+- e.
+The brigade or battalion S1 will perform appropriate checks to ensure that Soldiers process correctly. - f.

-f.
 Appropriate transactions will be done on all Soldiers who deploy.

 g.
-The battalion S2 will ensure Soldiers meet the security/background investigation required for deployment.
+The battalion S2 will ensure Soldiers meet the security and/or background investigation required for deployment.

 5-5.
-Installation- and/or community-level deployment processing a.
+Installation-level and/or community-level deployment readiness a.
 All Soldiers are required to process through the following stations: